-\C&S Wholesale Grocers, Inc. v.
-Florida Dept. of Bus. & Professional Regulation 2nd Judicial Circuit (Leon County), Case No.: 2020-CA-000565
+C&S Wholesale Grocers, Inc. v.
+Florida Dept. of Bus. & Professional Regulation

-Issue: Denial of refund request for excise taxes and surcharge paid on cigarettes.
+Issue: Constitutionality of imposing excise taxes and surcharges on cigarettes without imposing excise taxes and surcharges on cigars.

 A wholesale dealer of cigarette and tobacco products is challenging the Department's denial of its refund request for excise taxes and surcharge paid for the period November 2016 -November 2019.
-The complaint alleges that the taxes and surcharge on cigarettes under ss.
+The plaintiff alleges that the taxes and surcharge on cigarettes under ss.
 210.02(1) and 210.011(1), F.S., violate the Commerce and Equal Protection Clauses of the U.S. Constitution because they apply to cigarettes but not to cigars.
+The trial court granted judgment on the pleadings in the Department's favor on September 9, 2022.
+The wholesaler appealed on September 14, 2022.